chiqors/WGS-Absence-Backend/README.md

-# Frontend React App for WGS Absence
+# Backend App for WGS Absence

 Please note that the frontend is on a separate repository.
 You can find it [here](https://github.com/chiqors/WGS-Absence-Frontend).